 Once clearing verbal screening, all patients and visitors will be given a day sticker to let staff know that screening has been performed.
 That sticker must be worn and visible at all times while inside the hospital.

-Visitors will be verbally screened before entering the building, but COVID-19 testing is only for established National Jewish Health patients with an approved medical order.
+Visitors will be verbally screened before entering the building.
 Once clearing verbal screening, visitors will be given a day sticker to let staff know that screening has been performed.

 For the safety of our patients and staff the number of visitors accompanying patients will be limited to one per patient.